bruceborrett/meteor-autoform-map/README.md

 **onPlaceChanged** function called when selected place has changed either by clicking on the map or selecting a place from the searchbox.
 A single object is passed to the function.
 The object contains the formatted address and the latlng coordinates of the selected place.

 **reverse** if set to `true` lat.lng will be reversed to lng.lat.
 Works only with strings.

+### Credits ###
+This package is a fork of [yogiben:autoform-map](https://github.com/yogiben/meteor-autoform-map) with the following differences:
+* Rewritten in plain javascript.
+* Removed Google Maps initialization.
+* Update searchbox when clicking on map.
+* Added callback for when a new place has been selected.
+* Improved readme.
+* Updated to be compatible with Meteor 1.4